scmathew/spring-boot-tutorial/notes.md

 - Ensure actuator endpoints are not publicly available and only enable the endpoints you need
 - Can create new endpoints (room web app - `GreetingEndpoint`)

+## Spring Boot Starter
+- Library that can be used across an enterprise for standardized implementation and configuration